Terryq2/Terryq2.github.io/README.md

+# About
-Website for Professor Chen Lin at the University of Illinois
+A naive implementation of a website for Professor Chen Lin at the University of Illinois.